Costs and exposure

 Q. Aren’t billboards expensive?

-A. Billboards aren’t as expensive as you might think, it’s a bit of a myth that smaller businesses can’t afford them and with the likes of Coca Cola and BMW advertising it’s easy to think they must be really expensive.
+A. Billboards aren’t as expensive as you might think, it’s a bit of a myth that smaller businesses can’t afford them and with the likes of Coca-Cola and BMW advertising it’s easy to think they must be really expensive.
 Wrong.
 Big brands use outdoor advertising because they know it works.
-Advertising on a giant 6m x 3m billboard can be as little as £100 per week!
+Advertising on a giant 6m x 3m billboard can be as little as £22 per day.
 At Airoutdoor, we believe high-end outdoor advertising should be available to every business no matter how big or small.

 Q. How do billboards compare to other types of advertising?

 A. Billboards in most cases cost far less than other forms of traditional advertising but offer you a greater reach.
 Remember you can’t turn off, turn over or pause a billboard.
 It’s huge, unmissable, and on display 24/7 x 365 – now that’s reach.
 Not only that, but only television advertising can offer better brand-retention.
 Billboards are far better than radio, newspapers, magazines and even online for having your message remembered.

 A. Billboard advertising can cost from as little as £22 per day (plus production) for longer term bookings.
 Our rates reflect our belief that advertising should be available to everyone and to be honest, we set a price that we know ‘real’ people can afford.
 We want businesses to book more billboards so we keep our prices affordable to make budgets go further.